yairm210/Unciv/Uniques.md

 "Culture cost of adopting new Policies reduced by [amount]%"

+"Food and Culture from Friendly City-States are increased by 50%"

+"Double Happiness from Natural Wonders"

+"Tile yields from Natural Wonders doubled"

 "Defensive buildings in all cities are 25% more effective"

-"Unhappiness from population decreased by [amount]%" - Despite appearances, this is a global unique, affecting all cities.

 "Indicates the capital city" - Unciv requires a specific building to indicate the capital city, which is used for many things.
 In total overhaul mods, you can change the building that indicates this.

 "Worker construction increased 25%"

-"-[amount]% Culture cost of acquiring tiles [cityFilter]","-[amount]% Gold cost of acquiring tiles [cityFilter]" - self explanatory.
+"-[amount]% Culture cost of acquiring tiles [cityFilter]","-[amount]% Gold cost of acquiring tiles [cityFilter]"

 "Golden Age length increased by [amount]%"